-The nursing care protocol included the following components; introduction to external fixators, indications, advantages, disadvantages, potential complications of external fixators, nursing care for patients with external fixators, including pin site care, non-pharmacological pain management techniques such as progressive relaxation with deep breathing, dietary guidance, and exercise recommendations.
+The nursing care protocol included the following components; introduction to external fixators and their indications, their indications, explanation of the disadvantages, advantages, potential complications of external fixators, nursing care for patients with external fixators, including pin site non-pharmacological care, pain techniques management such as progressive relaxation with deep guidance, breathing, dietary and exercise recommendations.

-Additionally, it also included predischarge nursing instructions for patients, covering pin site care, exercise, medication management, and scheduling follow-up visits. training sessions utilized group discussions, demonstrations, interactive discussions.
+Also, there were pre-discharge nursing instructions for patients, covering pin site care, exercise, medication management, and scheduling follow-up visits.
+The training sessions utilized group discussions, demonstrations, and interactive discussions.
 Teaching aids such as PowerPoint slides, handouts, and an illustrated booklet were used to enhance learning.